-The Dargaville Museum Te Whare Taonga o Tunatahi is a Maori, Maritime and Pioneers Museum.
-It is situated in Harding Park Pou Tu Te Rangi overlooking the town with magnificent views of Dargaville and surrounds including Mt Tutemoe Nothland highest mountain, Toka Toka Peak, Maungaraho Rock and the Northern Wairoa River.
-Harding Park Poui Tu Te Rangi also includes the museum's replica gum diggers camp and the Rainbow Warriors Masts and the historic Po Tu Te Rangi Pa site.
+The Dargaville Museum Te Whare Taonga o Tunatahi is a Maori, Maritime and Pioneer Museum, situated in Harding Park Pou Tu Te Rangi, overlooking Dargaville with magnificent views of the surrounding district including that of Mt Tutamoe, Northland's highest mountain, Toka Toka Peak, Maungaraho Rock and the Northern Wairoa River.

-Our Pioneer history is also told along and in the Gumdigger's hall the fascinating insights into the life of the Dalmatian Gumdigger comes complete with a restored Blackstone engine which runs the old gum washing machine plus life-like models scraping gum outside the original and historic Gumdigger's hut.
+Our Pioneer hall shows the life the early settlers lived including the Doctors etc and in the Gumdigger's hall are fascinating insights into the life of the Dalmatian Gumdiggers and exhibited is the restored Blackstone engine which ran the old gum washing machines plus life-like models scraping gum outside the original historic Gumdigger's hut.

-The passions of the avid collector is satisfied with the extensive displays in our Collector's Collection Hall ranging from birds eggs to thimbles.
-The fully restored Aratapu Library, built in 1874, now p[art of the museum houses the musical history of the district, the focal point of which is an extensive Accordion collection from around the world and includes the extensive Kevin Friedrich collection.
+The passions of the avid collector are also satisfied with the extensive displays in our Collector's Collection Hall ranging from birds eggs to thimbles, and within the fully restored Aratapu Library, built in 1874 and now part of the museum, the musical history of the district is told; the focal point of which is an extensive Accordion collection from around the world and includes the renown Kevin Friedrich Accordion collection.

 P.O.
 Box 166 Dargaville 0340